 Top Pick: Stokke Foldable Tub

-We still use it with our two-year old and he prefers it to the big tub.
+You can check out my full glowing Stokke bath tub review, but to summarize: we still use it with our three-year old and he prefers it to the big tub.
 It uses less water, allows for a higher water level on his body, and has a back to rest on.
 We can even fit the baby in with him in the regular sized Stokke tub.
 It is also a great option for those who don’t have a tub as well.

 I had looked at an inflatable duck tub for easy storage but it sounded like a hassle to blow up regularly.
 The Stokke is more of an investment but easily opens and closes.
 It also feels super sturdy and grippy – I can’t slide it at all across the tub floor once there is some water in it.